Green, Johnson lead No. 15 Auburn past George Mason, 70-52 - WHIZ News

+“Our defense was really good,” coach Bruce Pearl said.
+“Rim protection was really good.
+I think we wore them down.”

 The Tigers weren’t really challenged much in their first game since losing NBA first-round draft picks Jabari Smith and Walker Kessler.
-Green and Johnson are the top returnees on a team picked to finish fourth in the Southeastern Conference.
+Green and Johnson are the top returnees on a team picked to finish fourth in the Southeastern Conference after rising to No. 1 in the nation for the first time in program history last season.

+Neither team managed to hit 40% of their shots, but Auburn forced 19 turnovers and contained George Mason star Josh Oduro.
+That overcame 4-of-25 shooting (16%) from 3-point range, including Johnson’s 2-of-9 performance.

+“We’re going to rely on our defense, and defense wins championships,” Johnson said.

 Returning big man Dylan Cardwell had nine rebounds and five blocks.